adamreisnz/seki/JGF.md

   //Instructions for the game record replayer
 	settings: {

+    //Show the last played move
+    showLastMove: false,

+    //Show the next move when replaying
+    showNextMove: false,

+		//Show solutions for problems
+		showSolutions: false,

-		//Indicate variations with markup on the board or not
+		//Show variations on the board
-		variationMarkup: true,

-		//Show variations of successor nodes
-		variationChildren: true,
+		showVariations: true,

 		//Show variations of current node
-		variationSiblings: false,

-		//Show solution paths for problems
-		solutionPaths: false,
+		showSiblingVariations: false,

-    //Extensible with other custom instructions for various players },
+    //...extensible with other custom instructions for various players },

   //Meta data for any other information to be saved with the record